-In the latest poll by Disability Equality Scotland, the majority of members who responded to the poll feel confident in reporting an incident of doorstep crime.
+In a new poll by Disability Equality Scotland, the majority of members who responded feel confident in reporting an incident of doorstep crime.

 A summary of the responses is found below:

 Would you feel confident to report an incident, or suspected incident of doorstep crime?

 Yes 94% (29 respondents) No 6% (2 respondents)

 “Fortunately I live on an island so anyone with criminal intent has to make an effort to come here and has to leave again on a ferry, so we have very little doorstep trouble”

 “We have these doorsetep traders call several times a year.
 Many of my neighbours have put signs on their gates / doors saying no doorstep callers.”